03shraddha/03shraddha/README.md

 get in loser, we are learning how to code :)

-i like building things that are useful, occasionally weird, and sometimes both

 this is where i keep the experiments

 **things i've built**